sharmasapna/airbnb-analysis-using-causal-inference/README.md

 The data collected by our team is in the folder `Data` We have done the analysis and testing of the models in R and Python Languages.
 Analysis.ipynb is the python notebook and
-   .rmd is the R file
+Global Markov & Failthfulness.ipynb is the code in R

 ## Directory Dictionary